-- Low to Moderate Income - a person whose household income (or in the case of a community or group, whose median household income) "is at or below the U.S. Department of Health and Human

-Services poverty guidelines."

-- Federal Assistance Recipients - people who receive grants or federal funds.
-The assistance might be in the form of public housing, food stamps, support services or persons receiving Temporary Assistance for Needy Families (TANF) funds. - Historically marginalized and underserved populations - People with disabilities - defined by the ADA as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such impairment, or a person who is perceived by others as having such an impairment - LGBTQ+ - an inclusive term for lesbian, gay, bisexual, transgender, queer or questioning, intersex, asexual, and more.
+- Low to Moderate Income - a person whose household income (or in the case of a community or group, whose median household income) "is at or below the U.S. Department of Health and Human Services poverty guidelines."
+This includes the ALICE (Asset-Limited, Income-Constrained, Employed) population. - Federal Assistance Recipients - people who receive grants or federal funds.
+The assistance might be in the form of public housing, food stamps, support services, or persons receiving Temporary Assistance for Needy Families (TANF) funds. - Zero Car Households - Occupied households with no vehicle present. - Seniors - The U.S. Census defines elderly as 65 years of age or older. - Historically Marginalized and Underserved Populations: - People with disabilities - defined by the ADA as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such impairment, or a person who is perceived by others as having such an impairment - LGBTQ+ - an inclusive term for lesbian, gay, bisexual, transgender, queer or questioning, intersex, asexual, and more.
 These terms are used to describe a person's sexual orientation or gender identity. - Minority Populations - Persons considered to be minorities are identified in the Census as people of African, Hispanic, Asian, American Indian, or Alaskan Native origin (U.S. Census, STF301/Tbl008 and Tbl011; 1990).
-Executive Order 12898 and FHWA Orders on Environmental Justice consider minority persons as persons belonging to any of the following groups: - Black - a person having origins in any of the black racial groups of Africa - Hispanic - a person of Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish culture or origin, regardless of race - Asian American - a person having origins in the Far East, Southeast Asia, or the Indian subcontinent - American Indian and Alaskan Native - a person having origins in North America and who maintains cultural identification through tribal affiliation or community recognition
+Executive Order 12898 and FHWA Orders on Environmental Justice consider minority persons as persons belonging to any of the following groups: - Black - Individuals with origins in any of the Black racial groups of Africa, including, for example, African American, Jamaican, Haitian, Nigerian, Ethiopian, and Somali. - Hispanic - Individuals of Mexican, Puerto Rican, Salvadoran, Cuban, Dominican, Guatemalan, and other Central or South American or Spanish culture or origin. - Asian - Individuals with origins in any of the original peoples of Central or East Asia, or South Asia, including, for example, Chinese, Asian Indian, Filipino, Vietnamese, Korean, and Japanese. - American Indian/Alaskan Native - Individuals with origins in any of the original peoples of North, South, and Central America, including, for example, Navajo Nation, Blackfeet Tribe of the Blackfeet Indian Reservation of Montana, Native Village of Barrow Inupiat Traditional Government, Nome Eskimo Community, Aztec, and Maya.